Pepo995/TurnPoint-challenge/README.md

 npm run dev
 ```

-Open your browser and navigate to http://localhost:5173 to see the application running with the seeded clients
+Open your browser and navigate to http://127.0.0.1:5173 or http://localhost:5173 to see the application running with the seeded clients

 ## API Testing Collection